X-UP-Lab/X-UP-Lab.github.io/_pages/about.md

 The mission of UP Lab is to advance the capabilities of AI through modeling a variety of perception data (e.g. images, videos, audio, text, 3D points).
 We are working around the understanding of both machine learning theories and real-world domain applications, with the aim to develop transformative technologies for the good of our society.

-For research collaboration and opsition openings, please feel free to [contact us](mailto:universalperceptionlab@gmail.com).
+For research collaboration and studentship openings, please feel free to [contact us](mailto:universalperceptionlab@gmail.com).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.